chdamianos/autoregressionmodelling/README.md

 #!python
 best_model, series_models, series_vars = MainAlgorithm.main_ga(df=data, trgt=target, n_boot=N_GA_BOOT, n_pop=N_GA_POP, ratio_retain=RETAIN, ratio_mut=MUTATE, min_metric=OPT_METRIC, min_gener=MIN_GEN, tol_gen=TOLE_N_GEN, max_gener=MAX_GEN, mult_thrd=MULTI_THREAD, vif_value=VIF_VALUE)
 ```
-The output is best_model: python list with the best model parameters from the algorithm, series_models: a pandas series with all the models generated in order of percentage of selection, series_vars: a pandas series with all the variables selected by all the models in order of percentage of selection
+The output is best_model: python list with the best model parameters from the algorithm, series_models: a pandas series with all the models generated in order of percentage of selection, series_vars: a pandas series with all the variables selected, by all the models, in order of percentage of selection

 It is recommended to run example.py to understand how the code runs by reading the comments